-Find an Amphetamine Detox with our 24/7 Hotline:
+Find Amphetamine Detox Information with our 24/7 Hotline:

 Detox for Amphetamine Addiction

 Amphetamine is a type of medicine that is used treat a range of conditions such as attention deficit disorder, narcolepsy, and morbid obesity.
 It works by stimulating the central nervous system, and this is experienced as increased stamina, alertness, and at high doses a feeling of euphoria.
-The side-effects of amphetamine are considered desirable in many situations (e.g. amphetamine is sometimes referred to as a 'party drug'), and there is a high potential for abuse and addiction.
+To some people, the side-effects of amphetamine may be considered desirable (e.g. amphetamine is sometimes referred to as a 'party drug'), and there is a high potential for abuse and addiction.

 If you, or somebody you care about, has become dependent on amphetamine, it can be incredibly challenging to quit.
 Withdrawal symptoms vary in severity, depending on the duration and extent of the abuse, but can include insomnia, anxiety, mood swings, irritability, and symptoms of depression.
-Entering a detox program can give you the best chance of recovery because you will be supported every step of the way.
+Entering a detox program can give you a chance of recovery because you will be supported as you undergo withdrawal and begin treatment.

-Same Day Placement: We can get you into a drug detox the same day you call us.
+Potential Same Day Placement: We might even be able to get you into a drug detox the same day you call us.

 Call Our 24/7 Hotline with Your Amphetamine Detox Questions: